 David became Treasurer of the Charity in April 2014, and has had first-hand experience of the work of the Charity having attended the intensive therapy course at the Michael Palin Centre in 2012 with his son Thomas.
 He is a chartered accountant and currently the head of internal audit at a credit rating agency.
 He has worked in a number of global companies across the financial services sector.

-A media lawyer starting out in music at EMI Records in 1980 before moving across to film and video in 1981.
+Recently retired, Will was a media lawyer starting out in music at EMI Records in 1980 before moving across to film and video in 1981.
 Has since been Head of Legal and Business Affairs at Thorn EMI Films, Embassy Home Entertainment, Polygram Filmed Entertainment, Majestic Films, Intermedia Films, the UK Film Council and is currently Director of Business Affairs at the British Film Institute.
 He was a child who stammered and has in the last 30 years managed to almost eradicate his stammer.

 Samira is an award-winning journalist with more than 20 years’ experience.
 She joined Front Row in 2014, and also presents Newswatch on BBC1, Something Understood on Radio 4 and The Proms on BBC4 and makes documentaries for BBC radio and television, and also contributes to newspapers including The Guardian.
 She won a Stonewall Broadcast of the year award while at Channel 4 News, and has been a reporter on Newsnight and the Today programme, and has a son who has attended the Michael Palin Centre.